vasilisroboras/NotelyRestApi/README.md

 ## Introduction

 My first Asp.Net Core Rest Api Project.
-This Api allows to create and register new notes or delete, also fetch all notes or a particular one.
+This Api provides CRUD operations for notes, including reading all notes or just one note.

 ## Created with

-This Rest Api implemented using the Unit of  Work and Repository patterns.
-Entity Framework was used and SQLite Database.
+This Rest Api is implemented using the Unit of Work and Repository patterns.
+Entity Framework and SQLite Database were used as persistence services.

-## Gif
+## Gifprovide

 ![](NotelyRestApi.gif)